 Seasonal Operation Period

-The period in which a Generation Resource has identified it is available for operation.
+The period in which a Generation Resource or Energy Storage Resource (ESR) has identified it is available for operation.

 Subsynchronous Oscillation (SSO)

-Coincident oscillation occurring between two or more Transmission Elements or Generation Resources at a natural harmonic frequency lower than the normal operating frequency of the ERCOT System (60 Hz).
+Coincident oscillation occurring between two or more Transmission Elements, Generation Resources, or Energy Storage Resources (ESRs) at a natural harmonic frequency lower than the normal operating frequency of the ERCOT System (60 Hz).

 Subsynchronous Resonance (SSR)

-Coincident oscillation occurring between Generation Resources and a series capacitor compensated transmission system at a natural harmonic frequency lower than the normal operating frequency of the ERCOT System (60 Hz), including the following types of interactions:
+Coincident oscillation occurring between Generation Resources or Energy Storage Resources (ESRs) and a series capacitor compensated transmission system at a natural harmonic frequency lower than the normal operating frequency of the ERCOT System (60 Hz), including the following types of interactions:

 Torsional Interaction